 We spoke with two experts from the Life Time Kids program (who are also moms!) and they answered our questions about the importance of engaging kids in new activities and offered some best practices for doing so.

-- Shelly Forsberg, director of programming for Life Time Kids
+- Shelly Forsberg, director of kids and aquatics business development for Life Time

-- Samantha Stark, director of operations for Life Time Kids
+- Samantha Stark, senior director of kids and aquatics for Life Time